DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/data-query/log.md

 By default, Insight collects node logs, container logs, and Kubernetes audit logs.
 In the log query page, you can search for standard output (stdout) logs within the permissions of your login account.
-This includes node logs, product logs, Kubernetes audit logs, etc.
+This includes node logs, product logs, and Kubernetes audit logs.
 You can quickly find the desired logs among a large volume of logs.
 Additionally, you can use the source information and contextual raw data of the logs to assist in troubleshooting and issue resolution.